gustavo-rossi-INPE/open_set_classification/README.md

 7. **Large-scale inference and shapefile export**
    Applies the selected operational model to inference outputs and exports the final results as tabular and spatial files.

-### Notes

-## Data Preparation

-This repository assumes that image patches are already extracted and organized into training and inference datasets.

-However, the code used for patch extraction is also provided for transparency and reproducibility (patch_extraction.ipynb).